jdbean/blog-mirror/_posts/2018-10-08-recursion-again.md

 I find designing recursive alogrithms to be a real challenge.
 <!-- more -->
 If it wasn't absolutely clear from my last post on [recursion](/recursion), I definitely struggle when it comes to thinking recursively.
-In preparation for my earlier post I put in a good chunk of time to trying to get myself comfortable with recursive concepts and most importantly firming up my grasp on what how the execution of recursive alogrithms operate.
+In preparation for my earlier post I put in a good chunk of time to trying to get myself comfortable with recursive concepts and most importantly firming up my grasp on how the execution of recursive alogrithms operates.
 Writing that post was a great help and had me feeling much better about recursion.
 Recently, however, someone tossed me a bit of a curve ball that has me taking another dip into recursion.
 I was asked to design an alogrithm to solve a pretty simple problem: Take an input of a string representing a single word and return the reverse of that string.
-There was just one extra requirement, the algorithm had to be implemented recursively.
-No matter how hard I tried to think recursively, I kept finding myself dragged back toward my familiar habits of iteration.
+There was just one extra requirement---the algorithm had to be implemented recursively.
+No matter how hard I tried to think recursively, I kept finding myself dragged back toward my familiar habit of iteration.

-While I feel pretty decently about my ability to work with recurive alogrithms that I encounter, I still get blocked when it comes to trying to think recursively when designing an alogrithm myself.
-I get how recursion works.
+While I feel pretty decently about my ability to work with recurive alogrithms that I encounter, I still get blocked when it comes to designing an original recursive alogrithm myself.
+I understand how recursion works.
 I know that I need a base case to reduce down toward.
-For some reason, however, I seem struggle when it comes to putting it all together and creating a recursive solution to a problem.
-Recursion, it seems, simply isn't yet a natural way for me to approach solving problems.
-In this post I'm going to return to the topic of recursion and spend a bit of time working through a recursive solution to this particular string reversal problem in order to get some more practice with this challenging topic.
+For some reason, however, I seem struggle when it comes to putting it all together and developing my own recursive solution to a problem.
+Recursion, it seems, simply isn't yet a natural way for me to approach problem solving.
+In this post I'm going to return to the topic of recursion and spend a bit of time working through a recursive solution to the particular string reversal problem that had me so stumped.

 To review, the problem is this: *Design a recursive algorithm that takes a string representing a single word and returns the string in reverse.*